portellam/deploy-VFIO/GUEST_SETUP_GUIDE.md

 - `<allocation mode="immediate"/>`: Specifies how memory allocation is performed.
 - `<discard/>`: TODO: add here.
 - `<hugepages>`: Enable Huge memory pages.
-  - Static allocation of into *Guest* huge pages.
+  - Static allocation of *Host* memory pages into *Guest* memory pages.
   - Huge: Memory page size greater than 4K bytes (2M or 1G bytes).
 The greater the size, the lower the Host overhead.
   - Dynamic *Host* memory page allocation is more flexible, but will require defragmentation before use as *Guest* memory pages (before a Guest machine may start).
   - **Warning:** If the specified *Guest* memory pages exceeds the allocated *Host* memory pages, then the Guest machine will fail to start.
-- `<nosharepages/>`: Prevents the host from merging the same memory used among guests.
+- `<nosharepages/>`: Prevents the Host from merging the same memory used among guests.

 #### `<vcpu>` Attributes:
 - TODO: add here.